Tyagi8700/start/README.md

 # start
-This is only for practice
+This is only for practice.